Medical Radiation Science

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

 We have commenced the accreditation process with the Medical Radiation Practice Board of Australia, under their normal process for new and amended courses.
-The outcomes for the Medical Imaging major and the Radiation Therapy major are anticipated to be known in mid to late 2017.
+The outcomes for the Medical Imaging major and the Radiation Therapy major are anticipated to be known by mid 2018.

 This course can help you become a: